 Other Important Enrollment Changes

-You will have a cap of 20.5 units on your fall 2016 enrollment.
+You will have a cap of 20.5 units for class enrollment.

 “Swap” can be used to drop one class and simultaneously add another.
 By swapping rather than dropping and then adding, you ensure that you will not give up your spot in one class and be unable to enroll in the other.
 See The "Swap" Function cheat sheet.(link is external)